UNEP openly endorses cellular agriculture as a potential solution to a number of critical challenges in our food system

 Link to article

-Quick two-page summary of our Media Guide to keep on hand!
+A 4-page summary of our Precision Fermentation Communication Guide to keep on hand.

 Read more